pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 brings several benefits.
 Firstly, it is extremely easy to unit test each individual parser.
 Secondly, this approach is also very DRY (Don't repeat yourself) -- each piece of parsing logic has a single definitive source.
-For example, if we wanted to add a new kind of `TaskPredicate`, all we need to do is to modify `TaskPredicateParser` and all parsers will immediately recognize the task predicate name.
+For example, if you wanted to add a new kind of `TaskPredicate`, all you need to do is to modify `TaskPredicateParser` and all parsers will immediately recognize the task predicate name.